-If you’re interested in spending more time focusing on your day-to-day financial choices, consider these financial strategies as starting points.
+If you’re interested in spending more time focusing on your day-to-day financial choices, consider these financial strategies as starting points to helping you build wealth.

-The first rule of any mission is to set a plan, so build a detailed budget of expenses and incomes, as well as short- and long-term goals and needs.
+The first step in building wealth is to set a plan, so build a detailed budget of expenses and incomes, as well as short- and long-term goals and needs.
 Budgets are a critical training ground to get to know how you spend and save, as well as identifying what you can change in service to your larger plan—like reducing entertainment spending to accumulate more for your savings account.

 More than anything, budgets must be accurate to be useful.
 If you don’t factor in your penchant for Friday night pizza, or your electronic book purchases, you may be setting yourself up for disappointing results later.
 And just as you should be honest in your budget by being realistic and identifying trouble spots, you should also be realistic when setting goals.
 If your goals don’t align with your lifestyle or are too much of a stretch, even the best financial strategies may not help you reach them.